poshjosh/bcjpadao/README.md

 ## chocogreen

-### A Java app to enable fulfillment team at **chocogreen** generate clear information about the number of chocolates to serve up for wrapper-less orders
+** A Java app to enable the fulfillment team at **chocogreen** generate clear information about the number of chocolates to serve up for wrapper-less orders**

 ### Specifications

 -  Java 1.8

--  App bundled as **.jar** file.
+-  App is bundled as **.jar** file, with dependencies.

--  jar bundled with dependencies
+-  However only test scope dependencies are required:

--  Dependencies

 ```xml
     <dependencies>